Whoever Steals This Book

 Whoever Steals This Book (この本を盗む者は, Kono Hon o Nusumu Mono wa) is a Japanese novel written by Nowaki Fukamidori.
 It was published by Kadokawa Shoten in October 2020, with a paperback edition being released under its Kadokawa Bunko imprint in June 2023.
 A manga adaptation illustrated by Kakeru Sora was serialized in Kadokawa Shoten's Young Ace magazine from December 2021 to March 2023 and was compiled into three tankōbon volumes.
-An anime film adaptation produced by Kagokan is scheduled to premiere in Japan in December 2025.
+An anime film adaptation produced by Kagokan premiered in Japan in December 2025.

+Premise

+Mifuyu Mikura, a high school girl whose family has a long history of book collecting, has not inherited her great-grandfather and father's love for books.
+Her great-grandfather set up a library, known as the Mikura Hall, which became popular among the locals.
+However, it was closed to the public following a theft incident, with rumors spreading about the nature of its closure.
+One day, Mifuyu visits Mikura Hall following complaints from the neighbors.
+There, she encounters a talisman that came from a stolen book, warning that consequences were to happen if the book was stolen.
+Mifuyu then accidentally triggers a curse that transforms the town.
+A mysterious girl named Mashiro appears, saying that only by finding the book's thief will the town return to normal.
+The two set off on a journey to find the book thief and save the town.